Nicotine Clearance Calculator

 Frequently Asked Questions

-Nicotine itself has a half-life of about 1–2 hours and is typically undetectable in blood within 1–3 days.
-However, its primary metabolite cotinine persists much longer — up to 3–4 days in blood and up to 7 days in urine for regular users.
-Hair follicle tests can detect nicotine use for up to 90 days.
+Nicotine itself has a half-life of about 1–2 hours and is typically cleared from the bloodstream within 1–3 days after your last use.
+However, its primary metabolite cotinine persists longer — up to 3–4 days in blood and up to 7 days in urine for regular users.
+Understanding this timeline can help you track your progress as your body recovers from nicotine dependence.

 What factors affect how fast nicotine clears from the body?

-Several factors influence nicotine clearance, including your age, weight, biological sex, metabolic rate, kidney and liver health, hydration levels, and how heavily and frequently you use nicotine.
+Several factors influence nicotine clearance, including your age, weight, biological sex, metabolic rate, kidney and liver health, hydration levels, and how heavily and frequently you used nicotine.
 Women and people with faster metabolisms tend to clear nicotine more quickly.
+Genetics also play a role — variations in the CYP2A6 liver enzyme can significantly speed up or slow down nicotine metabolism.

-What is cotinine and why does it matter?
+What is cotinine and why is it relevant to quitting?

-Staying well-hydrated supports kidney function and can modestly increase the urinary excretion of nicotine and cotinine.
-While water alone won't dramatically shorten detection windows, good hydration combined with physical activity can help your body metabolize nicotine slightly faster.
+Staying well-hydrated supports kidney function and can modestly increase urinary excretion of nicotine and cotinine.
+Regular physical activity boosts metabolism and circulation, which may help your body process nicotine slightly faster.
+While neither will dramatically shorten clearance time, both support your overall recovery and well-being during the quitting process.

 How accurate is a nicotine clearance calculator?

 A calculator like this provides estimates based on established half-life data and population averages.
-Individual results can vary significantly depending on genetics, liver enzyme activity (especially CYP2A6), medications, and other personal health factors.
-Use these results as guidance, not a medical guarantee.
+Individual results can vary significantly depending on genetics, liver enzyme activity, medications, and other personal health factors.
+Use these results as general guidance to understand your recovery timeline, and consult your healthcare provider for personalized advice.